harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 time, 2020 saw the P2P part of the protocol merged [piecewise][news98 bcc18877] into Bitcoin Core in [May][news100 bcc19010] through
-[August][news111 bcc19070], culminating with the ability for a node operator to opt-in to creating and serving compact block filters by enabling just two configuration options.
+[August][news111 bcc19070], culminating with the ability for a node operator to opt in to creating and serving compact block filters by enabling just two configuration options.

 <div markdown="1" class="callout" id="releases">